artegoser/image-pluser-webui/README.md

 # Image-Pluser WebUI Application

-Image-Pluser is a web user interface (WebUI) application built on top of Gradio that allows users to stack photos using different methods.
-The application provides a simple and intuitive interface for users to upload multiple images and combine them in various ways.
+Image-Pluser is a Web User Interface (WebUI) application that allows users to process photos and videos in a variety of ways.

 ## Getting Started